OpenPrinting/libcupsfilters/TESTING.md

 ```bash
 Input_File Input_Type Output_File Output_Type Make Model Color Duplex Formats Job-Id: random number User: randome name Title: randome title Copies: range between 1 to 20 Options
 ```
 If you have a doubt in understanding how this format works, have a look at how cases are defined in "cupsfilters/test-filter-cases.txt".

 PRO-TIP: the values seperated by tab goes to next attribute.

+Also, have a look at conversion rules at *`/usr/share/cups/mime/cupsfilters-universal*.convs`* for looking at the input and output formats

 Printing Attributes
 -------------------